This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, simply double all the ingredients and use two 10-ounce ramekins or one 5×5-inch baking dish.
+Double all the ingredients and use two 10-ounce ramekins or one 5×5-inch baking dish.
+The bake time stays the same.

 RELATED: 15 Easy Dessert Recipes For One